 - Scalability: Your system can grow or shrink instantly depending on your business needs.
 Want an extra line?
 Want to switch off a number?
 Go to your VoIP dashboard, and you can do it straight away.

 - Feature-packed: VoIP providers include handy features with their services, like call waiting, call groups and more.
 Make a list of the functions that would be most useful to you before you start looking for quotes.
-That way, you can be sure from the beginning that the providers you’re considering offer the features you desire.
+That way, from the beginning, you can be sure that the providers you’re considering offer the desired features.